Transport and the Hydrogen Economy

 The evolution of nuclear energy's role in hydrogen production over perhaps three decades is seen to be:

-- electrolysis of water, using off-peak capacity,
+- Electrolysis of water, using off-peak capacity,

-- use of nuclear heat to assist steam reforming of natural gas,
+- Use of nuclear heat to assist steam reforming of natural gas,

-- high-temperature electrolysis of steam, using heat and electricity from nuclear reactors, then
+- High-temperature electrolysis of steam, using heat and electricity from nuclear reactors, then

-- high-temperature thermochemical production using nuclear heat.
+- High-temperature thermochemical production using nuclear heat.

 The first three are essentially cogeneration.
 The last three are described in detail in the paper in this series: Nuclear Process heat for Industry.
 See also 2013 IAEA technical report: Hydrogen Production Using Nuclear Energy.

-Use of hydrogen as fuel for transport
+Use of hydrogen directly as fuel for transport

 Burning hydrogen produces only water vapour, with no carbon dioxide or carbon monoxide.
 However, it is far from being an energy-dense fuel, and this limits its potential use for motor vehicles.
-By March 2014, there were 186 hydrogen refuelling stations worldwide, 26 of thee in Germany, and mainly used in trials of fuel cell vehicles.
+By March 2014, there were 186 hydrogen refuelling stations worldwide, 26 of these in Germany, and mainly used in trials of fuel cell vehicles.

 Hydrogen can be burned in a normal internal combustion engine, and some test cars are thus equipped.
 Trials in aircraft have also been carried out.
 In the immediate future the internal combustion engine is the only affordable technology available for using hydrogen. announced hydrogen-powered passenger vehicles.
 For instance, one hundred BMW Hydrogen 7s have been built, and 25 were used in test programs in the USA.
 The cars covered more than 2 million kilometres in test programs around the globe.
 BMW is the only car manufacturer to have used hydrogen stored in its liquid state.
 The low energy density of 10.1 MJ/L is the limiting factor (cf 3.5 times this for petrol), coupled with the need to cool the 170-litre tank to minus 253°C. BMW has abandoned this development and is collaborating with Toyota on fuel cell vehicles, with a view to marketing a joint mid-sized platform and fuel cell stack by 2020.